sosga/larn/README.md

 planning also to build on GNU Hurd and a BSD for x86 compatible architectures.</br>

 <b>Future Planned Changes</b>
 * Make it harder.
-I find Larn to be very easy, in comparison to other games in the genre.
-  I also dislike cheaters with the save files, so soon, I am removing the save/load code from the game.
-  If you want to complete the game, you can do it in a single sitting (it's only 1 - 2 hours long at best).

-  I may be putting it back in, I'll do some testing and see.
-I know some people wouldn't want to sit through a whole setting back-back so maybe it's a little overkill..  still a re-write of the code for C++ would be needed.

 * Making the beginning of the game easier (better stats) and making the middle to end-game harder (tougher enemies).
   It's not as balanced as I'd like and I think Char Levels 1 - 7 would make a nice 'tutorial' area for beginners.
   Similar to MMO's.
 Right now you're dropped in at the deep-end and if you're not careful even a kobold can kill you.
   Advanced players can still use the difficulty settings (which will be balanced also).

 * Put common functions into classes.
-Reusable print functions and color functions will be put into C++ classes and other well-used functions.
+Reusable print functions will be put into C++ classes and other well-used functions.

 * Increase the use of Religion.
 Currently it feels incomplete, I'll be fleshing out the Religon a little more, adding things